wiard/outixs/README.md

 ## Touchscreen User Interface

-The touchscreen interface for the Bitoshi Blockamoto Game Engine is designed specifically for a 7-inch Raspberry Pi display, providing an immersive and interactive experience.
+The touchscreen interface for the Block-Oriented Game Engine is designed specifically for a 7-inch Raspberry Pi display, providing an immersive and interactive experience.
 This interface features various interactive layers, sidebars, and sound-based feedback.

 ![Touchscreen User Interface](ui/assets/touchscreen_ui.png)

 The above image illustrates the interactive UI designed for the Raspberry Pi touchscreen.
 It showcases the components built using HTML, CSS, and JavaScript.